ObjColumnist/apn_on_rails/README.md

 # APNS on Rails

-APNS on Rails is a lightweight Ruby on Rails gem that adds support for the Apple Push Notification Service to your Rails application.
+APNS on Rails is a lightweight gem that adds support for the Apple Push Notification Service to your Rails application.

 It supports: